Syed-A-Shah/bank_tech_test/README.md

 ### Testing
-Testing is done using RSpec, SimpleCov and Rubocop(linter)
+Testing is done using RSpec and Rubocop(linter)

 To run the tests
 ```
 rspec
 ```
-That will show you the passing tests as well as the code coverage which is %100.
-To see the linter has no offences
 ```
 rubocop
 ```